Mikael-Coenen/Cybersecurity_Notes/security_plus_notes/chapter_one.md

 ## Cybersecurity Objectives
 - Three objectives of cybersecurity programs are: confedentiality, integrity, and availability (CIA)
-    - Confedentiality: unathorized individuals arent able to access sensetive information
+    - Confedentiality: unathorized individuals arent able to access sensitive information
     - Integrity: no unathorized modifications to info or systems
     - Availability: legitimate users can access info and systems when they request them
 - Nonrepudiation: the assurance that something cannot be denied by someone